 Social work education is an attempt towards the building up of knowledge base necessary for the practice (through necessary classes) learning and refinement of skills *through concurrent field work) and imbibing necessary ethical value base (through various exposure; supervision and constant reflection process).
 Therefore, social work education can play a critical role in shaping up the overall outlook of an individual; preparing the self as an agent for social change.

 Field work is an essential part of social work program.
-The students are expected to undergo minimum of 10hrs per week practical field work.
-The students are evaluated on the basis of their attendance, application of professional skills in the field and reflection.
+Students are expected to undergo minimum of 10hrs per week practical field work.
+Students are evaluated on the basis of their attendance, application of professional skills in the field, and reflection.
 The faculty/field work supervisors, both from the institutes and agency.
 Besides this, this course intends to furnish the students with Report Writing, Individual Conference, Group Conference, Neighborhood Camp, Rural Camp, Urban Camp, Block Placement and so on.

 Humanities (Arts )